russross/blackfriday/README.md

     the references are outputted automatically, before the end of the document or when the back matter starts.

+TODO

+*   **Titleblock** extension, so be able to put all meta data there
+*   --- main, --- back and --- front support from Kramdown.

 Other renderers
 ---------------